 For non-MLO, if the EDP non-AP STA and the EDP AP set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP shall deliver the PMKID for the identified PMKSA to be used next time to the non-AP STA in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.

-For MLO, if the EDP non-AP STA(s) affiliated with an EDP non-AP MLD and the EDP AP(s) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP MLD shall deliver the PMKID for the identified PMKSA to be used next time time to the non-AP MLD in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.
+For MLO, if the EDP non-AP STA(s) affiliated with an EDP non-AP MLD and the EDP AP(s) affiliated with an EDP AP MLD set the PMKSA Caching Privacy Support field in the RSNXE to 1, the EDP AP MLD shall deliver the PMKID for the identified PMKSA to be used next time (#175)to the non-AP MLD in the PMKID KDE included in the Key Delivery element of the encrypted (Re)Association Response frame.

 NOTE 1—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.